nori-dot-eco/contracts/docs/Market.md

 ```

 <i>Adds a supplier to the active supplier queue.
 Called when a new supplier is added to the marketplace.
-If the first supplier, initializes a cicularly doubly-linked list, where initially the first supplier points  to itself as next and previous.
+If the first supplier, initializes a circularly doubly-linked list, where initially the first supplier points  to itself as next and previous.
 When a new supplier is added, at the position of the current supplier, update  the previous pointer of the current supplier to point to the new supplier, and update the next pointer of the  previous supplier to the new supplier.
-Emits a &#x60;SupplierAdded&#x60; event.</i>
+Emits a `SupplierAdded` event.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |